Hartzell Engine Tech Unveils Starters for Experimental Aircraft

 Key Takeaways:

-• Hartzell Engine Technologies, via its Sky-Tec brand, has introduced the new Sky-Tec XP Series of lightweight engine starters.
+• Hartzell Engine Technologies, through its Sky-Tec brand, has announced the new Sky-Tec XP Series of lightweight engine starters.

-• These starters are designed for 12-volt electrical systems on homebuilt and experimental aircraft, aiming to provide a reliable and affordable solution under $1,000.
+• These starters are specifically designed for 12-volt electrical systems in Lycoming-powered homebuilt (experimental) aircraft.

 See a mistake?
 Contact us.